 If you are interested in Maine railroad jobs unfortunately the Pine Tree State is home to only a few companies and no Class Is (which traditionally offer the highest paying jobs), although Amtrak does operate in there.
-Along with Class II, regionals Montreal, Maine & Atlantic Railway and Pan Am Railways the state is home to shortlines Eastern Maine Railway, Maine Eastern Railroad, New Hampshire Northcoast Corporation, St. Lawrence & Atlantic Railroad, and Turners Island, LLC.
+Along with Class II, regionals Central Maine & Quebec Railway and Pan Am Railways the state is home to short lines Eastern Maine Railway, Maine Eastern Railroad, New Hampshire Northcoast Corporation, St. Lawrence & Atlantic Railroad, and Turners Island, LLC.
 Overall, the state is home to just a little more than 1,000 miles of railroad (200+ of which was threatened to be abandoned in recent years but Maine stepped in and purchased the line to keep it operational), although there has been talk of restoring to service to some abandoned routes.
-In any event, to get an idea of what the state's railroad network looks like today please click here.

 If you do not like snow and bitterly cold winters, working outdoors along Maine's railroads is probably not the job for you.
 By itself railroading is a tough job but tie this in with the state's legendary winters and the work is that much more difficult.
 So, please be prepared for both if you are interested in becoming a railroader in Maine.
 Since the state is not home to any Class I railroads you most likely would not be working the grueling, 12-hour days.
 However, it doesn't mean the job can't be any less stressful or physically demanding on smaller railroads (many of which don't have the expensive track and maintenance machines, meaning more physical labor is involved).
 Please do not contact me regarding potential job openings or questions regarding such as there is not a lot of help I can provide in answering those inquiries.
 You will need to contact the individual railroad regarding such opportunities.
 Along with the Class I systems many of the large short line companies (Genesee & Wyoming, Watco, Patriot Rail, etc.) request that you visit their website to find out more about possible job opportunities.

-Eastern Maine Railway: The Eastern Maine Railway is owned by the New Brunswick Southern Railway and together serve a nearly 200-mile railroad between Saint John, New Brunswick and Brownville Junction, Maine.
+Eastern Maine Railway: The Eastern Maine Railway is owned by the New Brunswick Southern Railway serving a nearly 200-mile railroad between Saint John, New Brunswick and Brownville Junction, Maine.
 The company's website provides contact information (not to be confused with the Maine Eastern Railroad).